 I’m going to get this party started with 101 of the most common questions I’ve been asked recently — and invite you to add your questions in the comments.

-Whether you’re a newly unemployed remote worker exploring freelancing, or an established freelance-writing pro scrambling to find new writing jobs, this post has answers for you.
+Whether you’re a newly unemployed remote worker trying to test the waters with some freelance writing jobs for beginners, or an established freelance-writing pro scrambling to find new writing jobs, this post has answers for you.

 I’ve divided this into sections, so you can easily grab the answers you need most.
 Note there are NO affiliate links in this post — solutions mentioned are simply ones I’ve either used myself or have heard good things about.